we’re shaking tea up near you choose your region

 The Black Tea From "Little England"

-Besides being known as the largest Ceylon black tea plantation in Sri Lanka, Nuwara Eliya is also well known as “Little England”, which was a hill country retreat to the British colonialists back in the 1800s.
-Until today, plenty of British colonial architecture can still be spotted in the area, reflecting the colonial heritage of British Ceylon.
+These abundant natural resources provide a suitable environment favoring the production of high-quality black tea.
+The tea industry was first introduced in 1867 during British rule by a planter called James Taylor.
+After years of development, tea became the mainstay of the area and the entire country’s economy.
+Besides being known as the largest Ceylon black tea plantation in Sri Lanka, Nuwara Eliya is also regarded as “Little England”, which was a hill country retreat to the British colonialists back in the 1800s.
+Even today, plenty of British colonial architecture can be spotted in the area, reflecting the colonial heritage of British Ceylon.
+If you are looking for a high-quality black tea with a kiss of sweetness, Chatime Signature Black Tea is a refreshing option that is sure to please.